253% ROI on Social Automation: How to Measure What Your Software Is Actually Doing

 There are two versions of this myth, and they both cost businesses money.

 The first version: "Social media is about brand awareness.
 You can't put a number on it."
+This is the defence of every marketer who has never been held accountable for results.
 Brand awareness is a real thing.
 It is also almost always a cover story for the absence of measurement.
 If you cannot connect your social activity to leads, traffic, or revenue, you do not have a strategy — you have a content habit.

 What the 253% actually means